veritaserum27/CosmosIntegratedCacheTest/README.md

 Values for `COSMOS_EFLS_DBNAME` and `COSMOS_EFLS_CONTAINER_NAME` can be located on your Cosmos DB account under `Data Explorer`.

-### How to Run

-Once your save your `local.settings.json` file with the necessary values, you can run the project from the command line with:
+## Demo

+To run the demo, follow these steps:

+(Add steps to start up the demo)

+1. Create and save local settings as [described above](#quickstart)
+2. On the command line navigate to the directory containing AzureCosmosDbWithIntegratedCacheSample.csproj and enter this command:

 > func start

-**Note:** This command only works if your terminal is in the directory that holds the `csproj` file.

-You can also run using the VS Code debugger.
+Alternatively, you can run using the VS Code debugger.

 **Note:** If you get the error `Failed to verify "AzureWebJobsStorage" connection specified in "local.settings.json".
 Is the local emulator installed and running?`, use the Command Palette (`View > Command Palette`) and select `Azurite: Start`.